Wejal39/credit-score-classification-python/README.md

 The model achieved satisfactory performance in classifying customers by credit risk, demonstrating the potential use of Machine Learning to support financial analysis.

-📌 Project developed during Jornada Python — Hashtag Treinamentos.
+📌 Project developed during the Python Workshop in September 2025 — Hashtag Training.